 Guide to Navigating FDA Regulatory Approval Process

 In the U.S, the FDA regulates the sale of medical device products.
 To gain the FDA’s approval to sell a medical device, businesses must first present evidence of the products safety and effectiveness for its intended use.
 These regulatory approvals are just a piece of the product launch process but can be hard to manage.
-There are many steps and moving parts to this process.
-At Nortech we understand how overwhelming it can be for startups and new product launchers to get started.
-Nortech does not provide consultation on regulatory approvals, and we strongly recommend our clients partner with a consultant who is experienced in managing the regulatory approval process.
+There are many steps and moving parts to this process, so we created a comprehensive guide to navigating FDA regulatory approval process.
+At Nortech, we understand how overwhelming it can be for startups and new product launchers to get started.
+Although Nortech does not provide consultation on regulatory approvals, we strongly recommend our clients partner with a consultant who is experienced in managing the regulatory approval process.

 The Steps to Take

 In general, there are six steps to ensure a successful pre-clinical inspection.
-Learn more from the FDA’s resources for regulatory assistance.
+Explore our guide to navigating FDA regulatory approval process below.

 Step 1: Classify Your Device

 The classification of the device will determine the regulatory control during and after the marketing process.
-In the U.S, the FDA has established three regulatory classes to classify your medical device.
+In the U.S, FDA regulations have established three regulatory classes to list your medical device.

 1. Class I devices present minimal potential for harm to users and are often simpler in design.
-Devices and Items considered Class I include items such as enema kits, elastic bandages, surgical gauze and more.
+Devices and Items considered Class I include items like enema kits, elastic bandages, surgical gauze and more.

-2. Devices categorized as Class II are of moderate risk and are described as insufficient to provide reasonable assurances of the safety and effectiveness of the device.
-Things such as catheters, syringes, and blood transfusion devices are categorized as Class II devices.
+2. Devices categorized as Class II are of moderate risk.
+They are described as insufficient to provide reasonable assurances of the safety and effectiveness of the device.
+Things like catheters, syringes, and blood transfusion devices are categorized as Class II devices.

-3. The last class of devices include implantable peacemakers and other devices, these are the Class III devices.
-These devices are life sustaining and substantial in preventing deterioration of human health.
+3. The last class of devices include implantable peacemakers and other devices.
+These are considered Class III devices.
+Medical devices like these are life sustaining and substantial in preventing deterioration of human health.

 Step 2: Select the Pathway